 SFAS No. 71, "Accounting for the Effects of Certain Types of Regulation" (SFAS No. 71), provides that rate-regulated entities account for and report assets and liabilities consistent with the recovery of those incurred costs in rates if the rates established are designed to recover the costs of providing the regulated service and if the competitive environment makes it probable that such rates can be charged and collected.
-We apply SFAS No. 71, which results in our accounting for the regulatory effects of recovery of "stranded costs" and other "regulatory assets" resulting from the unbundling of the transmission and distribution business from our electric generation operations in our consolidated financial statements.
+We continue to apply SFAS No. 71, which results in our accounting for the regulatory effects of recovery of "stranded costs" and other "regulatory assets" resulting from the unbundling of the transmission and distribution business from our electric generation operations in our consolidated financial statements.
 Certain expenses and revenues subject to utility regulation or rate determination normally reflected in income are deferred on the balance sheet and are recognized in income as the related amounts are included in service rates and recovered from or refunded to customers.
-Regulatory assets reflected in our Consolidated Balance Sheets aggregated \$4.0 billion and \$4.5 billion as of December 31, 2002 and March 31, 2003, respectively.
-Additionally, regulatory liabilities reflected in our Consolidated Balance Sheets aggregated \$1.1 billion at both December 31, 2002 and March 31, 2003.
-Significant accounting estimates embedded within the application of SFAS No. 71 relate to \$2.5 billion of recoverable electric generation plant mitigation assets (stranded costs) and \$829 million of ECOM true-up.
+Regulatory assets reflected in our Consolidated Balance Sheets aggregated \$4.0 billion and \$4.5 billion as of December 31, 2002 and June 30, 2003, respectively.
+Additionally, regulatory liabilities reflected in our Consolidated Balance Sheets aggregated \$1.1 billion and \$0.9 billion at both December 31, 2002 and June 30, 2003, respectively.
+Significant accounting estimates embedded within the application of SFAS No. 71 relate to \$2.5 billion of recoverable electric generation plant mitigation assets (stranded costs) and \$929 million of ECOM true-up.
 The stranded costs are comprised of \$1.1 billion of previously recorded accelerated depreciation and \$841 million of previously redirected depreciation as well as \$396 million associated with CenterPoint Energy's distribution of approximately 19% of the 80 million outstanding shares of common stock of Texas Genco to their shareholders on January 6, 2003.
 These stranded costs are recoverable under the provisions of the Texas electric restructuring law.
-The ultimate amount of stranded cost recovery is subject to a final determination, which will occur in 2004 and is contingent upon the market value of Texas Genco.
-Any significant changes in our accounting estimate of stranded costs as a result of current market conditions or changes in the regulatory recovery mechanism currently in place could result in a material write-down of all or a portion of these regulatory assets.
-Regulatory assets related to ECOM true-up represent the regulatory assets associated with costs incurred as a result of mandated capacity auctions conducted beginning in 2002 by Texas Genco being consummated at market-based prices that have been substantially below the estimate of those prices made by the Texas Utility Commission in the spring of 2001.
-Any significant changes in our estimate of our regulatory asset associated with ECOM true-up could have a significant effect on our financial condition and results of operations.
-Additionally, any significant changes in our estimated stranded costs or ECOM true-up recovery could significantly affect our liquidity subsequent to the final true-up proceedings conducted by the Texas Utility Commission which are expected to conclude in late 2004.
+The ultimate amount of stranded cost recovery is subject to a final determination, which will occur in 2004, and is contingent upon the market value of Texas Genco.
+Any significant changes in our accounting estimate of stranded costs as a result of current market conditions or changes in the regulatory recovery mechanism currently in place could result $\bar{\text{in}}$ a material write-down of all or a portion of these regulatory assets.